blues/app-accelerators/84-remote-cabinet-backup-battery-sentinel/README.md

 > **Hardware scope — pack-level sentinel only.** This design measures four signals at the pack level: terminal voltage, bidirectional current, surface temperature, and state-of-charge via coulomb counting. **Per-cell voltage monitoring and cell-imbalance detection are intentionally outside the scope of this design**; they require a dedicated cell-monitor IC (e.g. TI BQ76940) wired to individual cell taps — a substantially different hardware design that is noted as a future extension in §9.
 SoC is tracked by integrating pack current against a commissioned `usable_capacity_ah` baseline — see §5 for commissioning and §9 for accuracy caveats.
 The onboard 15 mΩ INA228 shunt is rated for approximately 8 A continuous — appropriate for installations where peak discharge current stays within that range.
 For installations where peak discharge current exceeds 8 A, use the breakout's external-shunt footprint with a lower-value busbar shunt; see §3 and §9 for details.

-**What you'll have when you're done:** a compact sentinel installed inside a cabinet that samples the backup battery every two minutes, ships an hourly health summary (including a state-of-charge estimate) over cellular, and pages your operations team within one sample interval plus cellular session-establishment time (typically two to three minutes at default settings) of a power outage, an overvoltage charger fault, an elevated float current that signals a VRLA battery is quietly failing months before the next scheduled inspection, or a low-SoC threshold trip.

-The rest of this README expands on the system architecture, hardware requirements, and firmware design.
-For a practical quick start, see [§2.5 Quickstart](#25-quickstart).
-If you are doing a real cabinet install rather than a bench bring-up, also read [§9 Limitations](#9-limitations-and-next-steps) before committing to a shunt and power topology.

 ## Table of Contents
 - [1.
 Project Overview](#1-project-overview)
 - [2.
 System Architecture](#2-system-architecture)